Obituary of Abe Rose, Jr.

 Abe leaves behind a legacy of love and service to others to cherish his memory: his wife of 33 and half years,Rudean Rose; four children, Abe Paul Rose of Norristown, PA, Jennifer Leah Rose-Utley (Clifford) of Bowie, MD,Richard Louis Handberry of Sicklerville, NJ, and Eraina Leann Rose-Lightner (Anthony) of Willingboro, NJ; hisbrother James Edward Rose of Philadelphia, PA; five grandchildren, Briana Handberry, Clifford Tyson Utley, DeonWard Utley, Gavin Maxwell Utley, and Arielle Trinity Lightner; a niece (Destiny Rose); six brothers and sisters-in-law,James Johnson, Regina Barnes, Joseph Handberry, John Handberry, Manuel Handberry and Mary Moss; and a hostof cousins and friends.

 Funeral Service will be held Thursday, June 20,2019, 10 am at the Goes – Scolieri Funeral Home, 212 Levitt Parkway, Willingboro,NJ.
 Relatives and friends may call Thursday Morning 9am -10am at the Funeral Home.
 Interment with US Air Force Honors : Brig.
 Gen. Wm.
-C. Doyle Veteran Memorial Cemetery, Wrightstown, NJ.To plant a tree in memory of Abe Rose, Jr., please visit Tribute Store
+C. Doyle Veteran Memorial Cemetery, Wrightstown, NJ.To send flowers to the family or plant a tree in memory of Abe Rose, Jr., please visit Tribute Store